-Brussels Philharmonic | Get to know Widmann
+Brussels Philharmonic | meet Widmann

 Jörg Widmann is often hailed as "one of the most intriguing composers of our time" (NY Times), and you might even call him the ‘Mozart of today’: at the age of 12, he toured Japan as a clarinetist, and by 15, he composed his first chamber opera.
 Currently, he’s Composer in Residence at the Berliner Philharmoniker, and in 2023, he ranked third among the most performed living composers.
 All the more reason to bring his stunning new Horn Concerto* to life!